WINCHESTER

 Editor)

-Note that Joseph Smith associates Mound Builder antiquities with the Book of Mormon and that he never actually says that
+Note that Joseph Smith connects Mound Builder antiquities with the Book of Mormon and that he never actually says that

 Book of Mormon lands are to be found in Central America.
 American Antiquities suggests that peoples of Central America migrated